Protecting the Rights of Individuals Accused of Drunk Driving in Ft. Lauderdale

 - Challenging the testimony of the arresting officer

 - Providing another explanation why you may have seemed impaired, such as fatigue or illness

 In addition, our lawyers know how to negotiate with Fort Lauderdale prosecutors to reach a plea bargain.
 This can result in a lesser charge, known as a “wet reckless,” or lesser penalties for a guilty plea.
 We explore every possible option to obtain the most favorable result we can for each and every client facing DUI allegations.

-Find Out How a Fort Lauderdale County Drunk Driving Attorney can Help You
+Find Out How a Fort Lauderdale Drunk Driving Attorney Can Help You

 At Meldon Law, we have represented many people in the Fort Lauderdale Florida area in DUI cases.
 While a DUI arrest may disrupt an enjoyable evening in Fort Lauderdale, we work to minimize the long-term effects that a DUI case may have on your life.
 We are thoroughly familiar with the criminal justice system in Florida and we are here to assist you with both the criminal and administrative aspects of your case.
 Contact us online or call 800-373-8000 to discuss your situation for free today.